xzhan96-stf/impact_retriever/README.md

 The Data folder include the simulated head impact kinematics used for this study.

 X: the model input, which are the kinematics under different reference frame (angular, angular spherical, global, global spherical).
+The matrix is NxDxT (N: number of samples; D: feature dimension, triaxial linear acceleration and magnitude + triaxial angular velocity and magnitude + triaxial angular acceleration and magnitude; T: the time in ms).

-Due to the limited storage space, this part of data will be shared upon request to Prof. David Camarillo.
+Due to the limited storage space, we just showed an example kinematics file on the repository.
+The entire part of data are shared from this url: https://drive.google.com/drive/folders/1rOhdYNdn-SxOH0GTIkMcXbZNBowHxMVO?usp=sharing.

 Y: the model output, which are the impact information (impact speed, pitch angle, yaw angle, impact orientation parameter X, Y, Z) and impact force.